-"Determined to see his son grow up, Dave vowed to the judge in charge of the custody file that he would stop taking drugs and regain control of his life.
-That’s when he made his way back to Portage to get help.
+"Determined to see my son grow up, I vowed to the judge in charge of the custody file that I would stop taking drugs and regain control of my life.
+That’s when I made my way back to Portage to get help.

 “Once you make the decision that drugs are no longer the solution for managing the ups and downs of everyday life – yes the ups as well as the downs, because happiness is sometimes just as hard to manage as sadness – you have to re-evaluate your social surroundings and cut the negative ties that you had, at one point, thought were your security.